-The District adopted a budget for its General Fund (see page 19) in accordance with Oregon budget law and prior to the start of the fiscal year.
-During fiscal year 2020 the budget was amended and budgeted expenditures increased by \$1,500,000 to support library operations.
+The District adopted the budget for its General Fund (see page 20) in accordance with Oregon budget law and prior to the start of the fiscal year.

-The District's actual expenditures were below the total budgeted expenditures by \$5,804,832 or 6.3 percent for the period from July 1, 2019 through June 30, 2020.
+The District's actual expenditures were below the total budgeted expenditures by \$11,723,895 or 12.2 percent.
 Budgeted expenditures are based on the amount of projected revenues (primarily property tax collections) while actual expenditures reflect the total amount paid to support the cost of District operations.
+General Fund expenditures increased from the prior fiscal year by \$4,194,314 or 5.2 percent, primarily because library buildings were closed during the entire fiscal year ended June 30, 2021 due to the COVID-19 pandemic.